ensha-alt/ensha-alt/README.md

 - 👀 I’m interested in 🌍 ... exploring new technologies and learning from others in the tech community.
 - 🌱 I’m currently learning ...
 Data science using python.
 - 💞️ I’m looking to collaborate on ... projects that enhance my skills and contribute positively to the tech community.
 Let's connect and learn together!
 - 👩🏼‍💻 My technical skills are...
-Data and file structure ,C and c++ language, RDBMS and SQL.
+Data and file structure ,C language and python, RDBMS and SQL.
 - 📫 How to reach me ...inshafarhan55@gmail.com